Top 20 Family-Friendly Bike Trails in Wisconsin

 The Fox River State Trail in northeastern Wisconsin runs 5.8 miles from De Pere to Green Bay.
 De Pere’s Voyageur Park works well as a trailhead.
 Located on the Fox River, it has restrooms, picnic shelters, playground, and walking paths.
 The Riverwalk Path is popular with families; it passes the Army Corps of Engineers Lock and Canal, and leads out over the Fox River on a viewing pier.
 For an after-trail treat, Seroogy’s Chocolates is nearby.
 For over a century, this chocolate company has offered a variety of homemade confectionaries.

 The Fox River Trail is popular with cyclists and pedestrians, and offers a pleasant ride.
 The route is level, paved, and marked with two lanes.
 Few roads cross it, and there are rest areas along the way.
-By the trail at Fox Point Boat Landing, restrooms are available, along with three ice cream spots: Zesty’s Frozen Custard, A & W, and Dairy Queen.
+By the trail at Fox Point Boat Landing, restrooms are available, along with two ice cream spots: A & W and Dairy Queen.

 North of Voyageur Park is St. Francis Park.
 Located directly on the trail with no motor vehicle access, the park offers a scenic view of the Fox River.
 It has restrooms, a covered picnic shelter, jogging path, and outdoor fitness course with exercise stations.